commercetools/commercetools-sync-java/src/main/java/com/commercetools/sync/categories/README.md

    You can use the same client instantiating used in the integration tests for this library found [here](https://github.com/commercetools/commercetools-sync-java/blob/master/src/main/java/com/commercetools/sync/commons/utils/ClientConfigurationUtils.java#L45).

-2. After the `sphereClient` is setup, a `CategorySyncOptions` should be be built as follows:
+4. After the `sphereClient` is setup, a `CategorySyncOptions` should be be built as follows:
 ````java
 // instantiating a CategorySyncOptions
 final CategorySyncOptions categorySyncOptions = CategorySyncOptionsBuilder.of(sphereClient).build();
 ````

-The options can be used to provide additional optional configuration for the sync as well :
+The options can be used to provide additional optional configuration for the sync as well:
 - `errorCallBack`
 a callback that is called whenever an event occurs during the sync process that represents an error.
 Currently, these events.